 (v) The loan broker maintains an office in this state.

-(18) "Multi-state licensing system" means a system involving one or more states, the District of Columbia, or the Commonwealth of Puerto Rico established to facilitate the sharing of regulatory information and the licensing, application, reporting, and payment processes, by electronic or other means, for mortgage lenders and loan brokers and other licensees required to be licensed under this chapter.
+(20) "Nationwide Multistate Licensing System" means a system involving more than one state, the District of Columbia, or the Commonwealth of Puerto Rico and that is established to facilitate the sharing of regulatory information and the licensing, application, reporting, and payment processes, by electronic or other means, for mortgage lenders and loan brokers and other licensees required to be licensed under this chapter.

 (i) Providing loan closing services;